-- (a) investment in projects that, according to Transparency International or equivalent classifications, are based in higher risk jurisdictions (including several countries in Africa) or industry sectors (including oil and gas); - (b) engagement with third parties in such higher risk jurisdictions, whether investors, consultants or others; - (c) engagement with third parties who do not have their own anti-bribery policies, such as individuals and industry contracts who may provide information about potential targets; and - (d) dealing with sovereign wealth funds, development finance institutions or Foreign Public Officials ("FPO", see section 3 below).
+- (a) investment in projects that, according to Transparency International or equivalent classifications, are based in higher risk jurisdictions (including several countries in Africa) or industry sectors (including oil and gas); - (b) engagement with third parties in such higher risk jurisdictions, whether investors, consultants or others; - (c) engagement with third parties who do not have their own anti-bribery policies, such as individuals and industry contracts who may provide information about potential targets; and - (d) dealing with sovereign wealth funds, development finance institutions or Public Officials either national or foreign ("POs", see section 3 below).

-II.
-Applicable Regulations
+2. Applicable Regulations

-- Articles 435-1 et seq. of the French criminal code, Articles 432-11 et seq. of the French criminal code and Articles 445-1 et seq. of the French criminal code - UN Convention Against Corruption; the United States Foreign Corrupt Practices Act of 1977, as amended; the OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions i.
-Corruption ii.
-Bribe
+- Articles 435-1 et seq. of the French criminal code, Articles 432-11 et seq. of the French criminal code and Articles 445-1 et seq. of the French criminal code - UN Convention Against Corruption; the United States Foreign Corrupt Practices Act of 1977, as amended; the OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions.

-III.
-Definition and identification of Bribe and Corruption
+3. Definition and identification